 Legal depositions and law enforcement interviews are an example of where AI transcription isn’t the best option.
 What if law enforcement personnel are interviewing someone suspected of committing a serious crime.
 Is accuracy important when transcribing the interview?
 It certainly is!

 One Way or Another, You Pay for Accuracy

 AI transcription isn’t close to keeping up with the accuracy standards needed for transcripts in the medical, legal, law enforcement, and financial industries.

 Customers who try AI and then switch to using a transcription company like ours say that working with human transcriptionists is much easier.
+Indeed, a medical transcriptionist will ensure the utmost precision.
 Working with an actual human is more accurate and affordable in the long run, not to mention the quick turnaround a transcriptionist provides.

 The Bottom Line on AI vs. Human Transcription

 AI and speech recognition software has a long way to go before it can take over a human’s job.
 You can be sure that a well-trained transcriptionist won’t mishear nearly as many words, if any depending on the audio quality, based on your accent or how soft you may speak.
 One way to get a 99.9% accurate transcript is to give the audio to a human and leave the rest to them.